FFTYYY/YText/mydoc/introduction.md

 Each concept type also defines a local grammar, namely what type of nodes can its children be.
 The detailed definition of each type will be discussed later, but here I breifly explain each type, to give you a intuiation about each type.
 1. A __group__ node is a list of paragrahs, which is it self be seen as a whole.
 For examples a theorem in a mathmatics paper can be viewed as a group node.
-The \\item element in LateX can also be viewed as a group.
+The `\item` element in LateX can also be viewed as a group.
-Group nodes can form series, in which the group nodes comes one after the other (I call this "chaining"), for example the enumerate environment in LateX.
+Group nodes can form series, in which the group nodes comes one after the other (I call this __chaining__), for example the `enumerate` environment in LateX.
 A proof comes right after a theorem in a mathmatics paper is also an example of chaining group nodes.
 2. A __structure__ node consists of several Group nodes.
 A structure node should be rendered in a a different direction of the ordinary direction of the document.
 If the document is rendered from top to bottom, then a structure node renders from left to right.
 One line in a table is an example.
 3. An __inline__ node is of the same position of text nodes, but with styles.
-The \<strong\> tag in HTML is an example.
+The `<strong>` tag in HTML is an example.
 4. A __support__ node is a visual element that does not contain text contents (or more generally, can only contain an empty text node as its child).
 Support nodes are the non-text visual elements in an article.
 For example figures, images, table lines.